marcelmos/wp-todo-list-plugin/README.md

 If not reqruitment task probably I've never would to start to create my own plugin, it was really fun to create it and to  learn some new stuff too! :smiley:

 ## :zap: Installation
-Download project and add it to your wordpress page to following localization: <br>
+Download project and add `todo-list` folder to your wordpress page to following localization: <br>
 `/wp-content/plugins`

 After that go to your WordPress admin panel and in `Plugins` section, then just activate plugin called `ToDo List`.<br>